Chart Color Schemes

 Lobethal - Woodside has a typical household mix, with a lower-than-average median household size

-Family households account for 75.7% of all households, including 33.1% couples with children, 32.4% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 24.3%, with lone person households at 22.8% and group households comprising 1.4%.
-The median household size is 2.5 people, smaller than the Greater Adelaide average of 2.6.
+Family households constitute 75.7% of all households, including 33.1% couples with children, 32.4% couples without children, and 9.6% single parent families.
+Non-family households account for the remaining 24.3%, with lone person households at 22.8% and group households comprising 1.4% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households